Agile Group (OTCMKTS:AGPYY) Upgraded to “Hold” by Zacks Investment Research

-Zacks Investment Research upgraded shares of Agile Group (OTCMKTS:AGPYY – Get Rating) from a strong sell rating to a hold rating in a research note released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Agile Group (OTCMKTS:AGPYY – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Thursday, Zacks.com reports.

 According to Zacks, “Agile Property Holdings Limited is engaged in the business of property development and operation, with extensive involvement in property management, commercial property and hotel operation.
 The company develops property development projects in several key cities of China, specifically in Guangzhou, Zhongshan, Foshan, Heyuan, Huizhou, Shanghai, Nanjing, Chengdu, Xi’an, Chongqing and Hainan.
 Agile Property Holdings Limited is headquartered in Zhongshan, China. “

-Separately, JPMorgan Chase & Co. downgraded shares of Agile Group from a neutral rating to an underweight rating in a report on Thursday, January 6th.
+Separately, JPMorgan Chase & Co. lowered Agile Group from a neutral rating to an underweight rating in a research report on Thursday, January 6th.

 Agile Group Company Profile (Get Rating)